This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.

 If your dog is on a ‘chew and destroy’ mission it’s usually because of one of these 4 reasons: exploration, teething, hunting instinct or pica.

-Known as ‘destructive chewing,’ or ‘inappropriate chewing,’ this type of behavior is most frequently present in puppies.
-It can begin from as early as 3 weeks old when the first deciduous teeth start popping through the gums.
+‘Destructive chewing’, or ‘inappropriate chewing’ behavior is most common in puppies and can start as early as 3 weeks old.
+This is when the first deciduous teeth can begin popping through the gums.

 How many teeth do dogs get?

 Dogs get 2 sets of teeth, like humans.
 They have 28 deciduous teeth and 42 permanent teeth, or secondary teeth.
 Deciduous teeth are also known as milk teeth or baby teeth.

 There are a lot of possible causes for chewing; these are the most likely with some being much more common than others.

 1. Puppy Exploration